 Major taxes that are applied to the companies incorporated in Turkey are a corporate tax, VAT, withholding tax, special consumption tax, banking, and insurance transaction tax, and stamp duty.
 As per the regulations defined for the holding company, no kind of corporate tax or withholding taxes are charged over the dividends on the resident companies as well as 75% of exemption is offered on the capital gains by selling the shares of the Turkish companies; with the flexibility to get full potential of exemption for the disposition of shares from the foreign company.
-As defined in the Tax Incentive section:
+As defined in the Turkey Tax System Incentive section:

 If the management of the company is in Turkey then it is considered as the resident of Turkey.